Trystan17/infrastructure-naming-framework/BUNDLE.md

-# Infrastructure Bundles – Reference Guide
+# Infrastructure Bundles – Central Hub

-## Overview

-This document provides a **reference guide for infrastructure bundles** based on the naming framework.
-It is designed to demonstrate how **namespaces, subdomains, and bundles** can be organized and applied in enterprise-grade systems.
+This document serves as the **central hub** for all infrastructure bundles in this repository.
+Each bundle is described in a separate file to keep the documentation modular and easy to maintain.

 Bundles are **coherent groups of infrastructure names** that represent functional domains.
 They are intended to **simplify architecture design**, **improve governance**, and **enable scalable system organization**.